Adult Slowpitch Softball - Pitching from 56 Feet

 2. The ball comes across the plate faster, because the pitcher has to throw it harder to cover the extra distance.
 The speed differential means that the ball comes off the bat about one mph faster.
 This extra mile per hour gives a long fly ball about 3 1/2 feet more distance.

 If you ever took a college physics class, you probably saw the demonstration where a marble is dropped from a fixed height, and another marble at the same height is shot sideways at the same time.
 They both hit the ground at the same time, showing that the time it takes an object to fall to earth is the same whether it drops straight down or is moving sideways as it falls.
-Similarly, the time it takes a softball to get from the pitcher to the plate is a constant, as long as its maximum height is the same, regardless of the horizontal distance covered.
+Similarly, the time it takes a softball to get from the pitcher to the plate is the same as long as its maximum height is the same, regardless of the horizontal distance covered.
 (I verified this with physics-of-baseball professor Alan Nathan).

 For the Pitcher